Keeper-Security/secrets-manager/integration/servicenow-external-credential-resolver/README.md

 If a particular credential ID is failing, search for that ID in the logs, and check that it is successfully queried and that the credentials were extracted from the fields you expected.

 You will also find any exceptions that the resolver throws in the logs, including errors locating a record or finding fields, or if it couldn't communicate with Keeper vault.

+### `Serializer for subclass 'pamSettings' is not found` (or a similar polymorphic error)
+This error in the MID Server logs means the deployed resolver JAR bundles an old Keeper Secrets Manager SDK that predates newer field/record types (such as PAM records) shared to the same application.
+Upgrade to resolver JAR **0.2.0 or newer** (which bundles a current KSM SDK).
+As an interim workaround you can remove PAM records from the application's shared folder, disable the cache, and use record-UID credential IDs.

 ### Use the Test credential feature
 When creating or configuring a credential in the ServiceNow UI, you should be able to click "Test credential" to perform a quick targeted test.
 Select the MID server that should query Keeper vault, and select a target that the credential should work for to check that everything works as expected.
 If it doesn't, check the logs for errors and debug information as detailed above.